 Hospitals that hitherto have been troubled with in-patient operational losses may just have found a solution in outpatient mode.
 Contrary to stagnant inpatient volumes and revenues, outpatient volumes seem to have picked up in recent years.
-As a result operational revenues at hospitals seem to be firming up.
+As a result, operational revenues at hospitals seem to be firming up.
 It is also worthwhile to be informed of some interesting statistics unearthed by the research agencies – Fitch’s research has found the average operating margin to have shifted from 2.6% in 2010 to 2.7% in 2011 while Moody’s have estimated it to be hovering around 2.5%.

-While outpatient mode may have marginally helped offset inpatient downturn, it is expected that hospitals’ outpatient windows will further gain from steady decline in inpatient cases – the decline in patient volumes, which previously was in sub-decimal, seems to be heading towards double-digit figure (prominent research agencies currently estimate it to be around 9%).
+While outpatient mode may have marginally helped offset the inpatient downturn, it is expected that hospitals’ outpatient windows will further gain from the steady decline in inpatient cases – the decline in patient volumes, which previously was in sub-decimal, seems to be heading towards a double-digit figure (prominent research agencies currently estimate it to be around 9%).
 Coupled with this dip in inpatient volumes, the recent health care reforms may force hospitals to operate at negligible profit margins.
-With so much pressure behind, hospitals should look at outpatient mode not as an option but necessity to sustain and grow.
+With so much pressure behind, hospitals should look at outpatient mode, not as an option but necessity to sustain and grow.

 Second, it may not be viable to pursue every discipline under ‘outpatient’ category – hospitals should explore their intrinsic competence and decide on disciplines that are demanded most in their location of operation.